opisano/opisano.github.io/_posts/2025-04-24-non-null-pointer.markdown

 }
 {% endhighlight %}

-This syntax may need some explaination.
+This syntax may need some explanation.
 We declare here a copy constructor, which has a type parameter `U`, and a parameter `rhs` of type `NonNull!U`.
 What is inside the constraint is called an is-expression.
 Is expression can take several forms and are used to check for type validity.
 The `is(U : T)` form here checks if one type can be implicitly converted to another.

 # Giving it a try